regmi-sijan/ml4cal/testbeam/README.md

 * `validatorV3`: perform inference and do regression with respect to a control sample, typically different from the training sample

-* `rootmerge.py`: collates multiple ROOT files and outputs a numpy-formatted file with combined data

-* `rootmerge` take a comma-separated list of ROOT input files and merges them into a single numpy file
+* `rootmerge`: collates multiple ROOT files and outputs a numpy-formatted file with combined data; it takes a comma-separated list of ROOT input files with its `-i` option and merges them into a single numpy file; typically this output is intended for further processing by `globalfit` (see below)

 ---